OpenStackweb/openinfra-foundation-brand-guide/catalog/pages/design-system/getting-started.md

 It is pefectly acceptable to create single-use components comprised of styles and assets already found in the system.
 This will keep our system flexible and expressive while still maintaining consistency.
 If a component is being used more than once, it’s probably a good candiate for inclusion in the design system.

-When creating new components, be sure to check if they align with our design principles:
+When creating new components, be sure to check if they align with our visual design principles:

 - **Open:** Is the design open to feedback from other people?
 - **Simple:** Does the design avoid unnecessary complexity?